trangqle/trangqle.github.io/work/bookofsucculents.md

 layout: /work.pug
 date: 2022-04-01
 title: The Little Book of Succulents
-desc: Layout design for a book about succulents.
+desc: A fun book about the basics of succulent care
 info:
   date: 2022
   thumb: /assets/work/succulent/katherine-le-book-cover.jpg